pagliaresbcc/Hostel/README.md

 ### Frontend directory
-    You need to open your IDE (in my case Visual Studio Code) and open folder: select folder "frontend" in repository.
+    You need to open your IDE (in my case Visual Studio Code) and open folder: select folder `frontend` of the repository.
     After, open powershell terminal and excute `npm install` in order to install all of dependencies and then execute `npm start`.

 ### Run Tests